mark-thompson01/Network-Traffic-Analysis/README.md

    > Conduct a ping sweep or a network scan from Kali using tools like nmap to identify active hosts.
 This generates ICMP and SYN packets.

 4. Simulated Malicious Activity:
    > Use tools like hping3 on Kali to create malformed or suspicious packets, mimicking attack patterns.

+## Capturing Traffic with tcpdump
+With traffic flowing, it's time to capture it using tcpdump:

+.
+Basic Capture